Skip to content

 *GPIOA_ODR_ADDRESS |= (1U << pin);

-Once you understand ARM's stacking mechanism and dual-stack design, you have a solid basis for planning memory usage.
-In bare-metal applications, you need to ensure the linker script allocates enough space for the stack; in RTOS applications, you need to allocate a reasonable stack size for each thread.
-Rule of thumb: simple threads without floating-point operations start at 256 bytes, while threads with floating-point operations or deep call chains need 512-1024 bytes.
-If you enable the Cortex-M4 FPU, exception stacking will additionally save 16 floating-point registers (S0-S15) plus FPSCR—an extra 68-byte overhead that cannot be ignored.
+With the ARM stacking mechanism and dual-stack design understood, we now have a solid basis for planning memory usage.
+In bare-metal applications, we must ensure the linker script allocates sufficient space for the stack.
+In RTOS applications, we need to allocate a reasonable stack size for each thread.
+A rule of thumb is to start with 256 bytes for simple threads without floating-point operations, and 512 to 1024 bytes for threads involving floating-point math or deep function call chains.
+If the Cortex-M4 FPU is enabled, exception stacking will additionally save 16 floating-point registers (S0-S15) plus the FPSCR—this extra 68-byte overhead cannot be ignored.

 C++ Connections

-If you are coming from the C++ part of this tutorial, the relationship between these low-level details and C++ is actually much larger than you might think.
-ARM's hardware characteristics directly influence many C++ design decisions.
+If you are coming from the C++ section of this tutorial, the connection between these low-level details and C++ is much more significant than you might imagine.
+ARM hardware characteristics directly influence many C++ design decisions.

 Cache-Friendly Design and Data Locality

-ARM processors (especially the Cortex-A series) have multi-level caches.
-Understanding the size and working mechanism of cache lines (typically 32 or 64 bytes) directly impacts C++ data structure design.
-Tightly packing frequently accessed fields at the beginning of a struct, putting cold data at the end, or using alignas to control alignment can all significantly improve performance—you only need to build awareness of this during the C tutorial phase; subsequent C++ chapters will dive deeper.
+ARM processors (especially the Cortex-A series) feature multi-level caches.
+Understanding the size (typically 32 or 64 bytes) and behavior of cache lines directly impacts C++ data structure design.
+Compacting frequently accessed fields at the beginning of a structure on the hot path, while placing cold data at the end, or using alignas to control alignment, can significantly improve performance.
+We only need to establish this awareness during the C tutorial phase; the C++ chapters will explore this in depth later on.

 // 不太友好的布局:热数据和冷数据交替排列